How to Start a Photography BusinessEric Merlin

 Settle on the legal paperwork and register your business.
 As a small business, you must prepare for the sales tax by going to the local tax offices.
 Start by researching how the tax system works in your country.
 Then fill out the required forms to get your business listed.

 After that, create a business bank account.
 You must always separate personal and business accounts to help with the tax.
-It also helps with the payment process from your clients.
+In other words, keep your free tax filing software for submitting a personal tax return, but send all your important financial numbers and documents to a CPA to handle your business taxes.
+Furthermore, this also helps with the payment process from your clients.
 Aside from the sales tax and bank account, determine what business licenses or trademarks you need.